 From the Conscious Capitalist Credo

-Imagine you are on vacation, it is early, everyone is asleep so you decide to go for a walk before any wakes up.
-Its a little brisk, the sun is starting to come up, the salt is in the air, you can taste it and feel it.
+BEFORE we tell you "why", take a quick journey with us.
+Imagine you are on vacation, it is early, everyone is asleep so you decide to go for a walk before anyone wakes up.
 You see your path and it runs right along the beach with the ocean in the distance.
 You pull out your headphones and instead of listening to your favorite music station on Pandora, you decide to listen to a Ted Talk.
-You come across the title, "Reimagining Capitalism with Higher Consciousness," you think, sounds enlightening, let's give it a try.
+You come across the title, "Reimagining Capitalism with Higher Consciousness."
+You think it sounds enlightening and give it a try.
 You hit play and start your walk...

-After 5 minutes, 10 minutes, 15 minutes, you start to think, "this is how business should work, how company's should engage with their employees, their customers and the community.
-You know the answers are not held in the Government, and that charitable organizations provide support when needed but not long term solutions.
+After 5 minutes, 10 minutes, 15 minutes - you start to think: "this is how business should work, how company's should engage with their employees, their customers and the community."
+You know the answers are not held in the government, and that charitable organizations provide support when needed but are not long term solutions.
 You realize the future of our country lies in the hands of our companies...

 Coincidence or Confluence?